sauravraghuvanshi/azure-docs-powershell/Az/Az.SecurityInsights/Update-AzSentinelBookmark.md

 PS C:\> Update-AzSentinelBookmark -ResourceGroupName "MyResourceGroup" -WorkspaceName "MyWorkspaceNAme" -BookmarkId "MyBookmarkId" -Notes "Found something interesting"
 ```

 The command updates the Bookmark by setting the *Notes* property.
-All other propreties stay the same.
+All other properties stay the same.

 ### Example 2
 ```powershell